ford152/dockerDeployToAzureApp/readme.md

 # Dockerizing a node.js app and deploying an Azure App Service using the docker container
+In this project I provide details for how to dockerize a simple node.js app, deploy the container to Azure, and then create an App Service that runs the docker image.
+I used a mix of the Azure portal and the Azure CLI.

 ## Dockerizing
 Create a Dockerfile and then build the docker container, giving it a name.
 Details on the Dockerfile file in this article: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#create-the-node-js-app